kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Chodo: 1x-
 - Swap to Kreia and access the Information Terminal: 2,1
 - Open the first door you see and park Kreia near Samhan.
-- Turn on solo mode and proceed to the thugs: 1,1,2,1
+- Turn on solo mode and proceed to the thugs: 1,1,2,1 (+3 Alignment Points)
 - Run away from them, and head back to the holding cell
   - *Don't forget to access the terminal near the cantina!!!*
 - Information Terminal: 3